MC: CHRONIC TONSILLITIS

 “Well, after that the throat feels tight and it swells, it becomes difficult to swallow and my tongue becomes coated.
-At that point it begins to take all my attention.
+At that point, it begins to take all my attention.
 I get concerned about whether I am going to get sick.
-Is it going to progress into something or not?
+Is it going to progress to something or not?
 On the first day of feeling like that, I may have a chance to get better if I get a lot of sleep.
 Every time I am going to get sick it worries me.
 “Here we go again.”
 The situation really frustrates me.
 If I am involved in some activity I may not feel it as badly as it really is but it does not stop it and then I pay the price for not paying attention to it.”

 Please tell me about it “taking all your attention.”

 “It just does.
 A person should do what they are supposed to do.
 It takes all my attention.
 Instead of flowing, it is right there.
 Out of 100 units of attention it takes 90 like I am my throat.
 Then I wonder, is it going to progress into something worse?
 What is contributing to this?
 Can I get more sleep?
 I get very wrapped up in it.
 My whole life I have been getting this and it concerns me.
 Another thing, I have been getting cold sores if I am out in the sun.
 There is something defective in me.
 It is as if I bought a brand new car and there is something wrong with it; I got gypped on my tonsils and my mouth.”